Fever to Tell: Promotion and release

-Release and reception
+Critical reception

-Fever to Tell was released on May 3, 2003, by Interscope Records.
-It debuted at number 67 on the Billboard 200 in the week of May 17.
-To promote the album, "Date with the Night" and "Pin" were released as the first two singles.
-Interscope wanted to release "Maps" earlier but the band's resistance delayed it until February 2004, when the album had sold only 124,000 copies.
-The single became a hit on MTV and rock radio, charting at number nine on Billboards Hot Modern Rock Tracks, and its success helped triple sales of the album.
-In March 2009, the album reached sales of more than one million copies worldwide.
-As of March 2013, Fever to Tell had sold 640,000 copies in United States.
+Fever to Tell debuted at number 67 on the Billboard 200 on May 17, 2003.
+It remained there for 28 weeks, exiting the chart on April 3, 2004.
+It is tied with the band's third album, It's Blitz!
+(2009), for most weeks spent on the chart.
+In March 2009, Fever to Tell reached sales of more than one million copies worldwide.
+As of March 2013, the album had sold 640,000 copies in United States.

-Fever to Tell was met with widespread critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85, based on 27 reviews.
-In a four star review, Andrew Perry of Rolling Stone wrote: "There are half a dozen songs under three minutes on Fever to Tell, and they sound absolutely complete".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Fever to Tell received an average score of 85 based on 27 reviews, indicating "universal acclaim".
+Rolling Stone's Jon Pareles believed Fever to Tell was evidence that "the New York rock renaissance runs deeper and wilder than the Strokes."
+He greatly praised Karen O's energy and performances, calling her "one excitable girl."
+Heather Phares of AllMusic praised "Karen O's unearthly vocals, Nick Zinner's ever-expanding guitar prowess, and Brian Chase's powerful drumming" but felt that, due to "poor sequencing", Fever to Tell was "at different times, scattered and monotonous."
+Entertainment Weeklys Josh Tyrangiel praised the band and deemed Fever to Tell "the Karen O show."
+However, he opined the album "feels a lot like a series of quickies — exhausting, fun, but a bit empty."

 Andrew Perry from The Daily Telegraph called it an "exhilarating dose of lo-fi garage-rock".
 In The Village Voice, Robert Christgau observed "a striking sound" that is "both big and punk, never a natural combo", and highlighted by Zinner's "dangerous riffs".
 He had reservations about the subject matter, however; while noting "two human-scale songs toward the end", Christgau said "to care about this band you have to find Karen O's fuck-me persona provocative if not seductive, and since I've never been one for the sex-is-combat thing, I find it silly or obnoxious depending on who's taking it seriously."

 Fever to Tell was nominated for a Grammy Award for Best Alternative Music Album and was certified gold in both the United States and the United Kingdom.
 The video for "Maps" received nominations for Best Art Direction, Best Cinematography, Best Editing, and the MTV2 Award at the 2004 MTV Video Music Awards.
 The New York Times chose Fever to Tell as the best album of 2003.